|Quick Facts: Welders, Cutters, Solderers, and Brazers|

 |On-the-job Training||Moderate-term on-the-job training|

 Welders, cutters, solderers, and brazers weld or join metal parts.
-They also fill holes, indentions, or seams of metal products, using hand-held welding equipment.
+They also fill holes, indentions, or seams of metal products, using hand-held metal joining equipment.

 Welders, cutters, solderers, and brazers may work outdoors, often in inclement weather, or indoors, sometimes in a confined area.
-They may work on a scaffold high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
-Most work full time and overtime is common in this occupation.
+They may work on a scaffold, high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
+Although most work full time, overtime is common.

-Training for welders, cutters, solderers, and brazing workers varies.
-Training ranges from a few weeks of school or on-the-job training for low-skilled positions to several years of combined school and on-the-job training for highly skilled jobs.
+Training for welding, cutting, soldering, and brazing workers varies.
+Training ranges from a few weeks of technical school or on-the-job training to several years of combined technical school and on-the job training.

-Employment of welders, cutters, solderers, and brazers is expected to grow 15 percent from 2010 to 2020, about as fast as the average for all occupations.
-Properly skilled welders with up-to-date training should have the best job prospects.
+Employment of welders, cutters, solderers, and brazers is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
+Despite slower-than-average employment growth, skilled welders with up-to-date training should have good job opportunities.

 Compare the job duties, education, job growth, and pay of welders, cutters, solderers, and brazers with similar occupations.

 Learn more about welders, cutters, solderers, and brazers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.